threaded_object

 When your derived object is created via the static create() method, the base class starts a new thread.
 That thread will:

-3. If work is available, get_message() retrieves a single unit of work (e.g., a message or task).
+get_message()retrieves a single unit of work (e.g., a message or task). on_message()is then invoked to process that retrieved message or task.- When

-5. When threaded_object is destroyed (or the _running flag is set to false internally), on_exit() is called just before the thread terminates.
+threaded_objectis destroyed (or the_runningflag is set to false internally),on_exit()is called just before the thread terminates.

 The threaded_object automatically joins its thread in the destructor, ensuring a clean shutdown with no resource leaks.